Configuration

 ...

-# Alternatively, using the appropriate settings class:
+# Alternatively, using the step operator name and appropriate settings class:

 @step(step_operator="nameofstepoperator", settings={"step_operator": SagemakerStepOperatorSettings(instance_type="m7g.medium")})